 So what is all this sugar doing to your body?
 Firstly, it will increase your weight gain.
 Our bodies (and particularly our livers) are not designed to process this amount of sugar, and our bodies only need a certain amount of sugar in the form of glucose for energy.
 If we consume more sugar than our body needs it turns to fat and is a major contributing factor of fatty liver disease.

 Secondly, it will increase your chance of type 2 diabetes which is a long-term metabolic disorder which results from obesity and poor diet and lifestyle.
 Uncontrolled diabetes can lead to long-term illnesses such as heart disease, strokes, blindness, and kidney failure.

 Finally, sugar weakens your tooth enamel which causes tooth decay and erosion and expensive dental bills!

 So what do you drink instead?
 The most quench-thirsting drink is water.
 Yes boring we know!
 But water is the most valuable natural resource for sustainable development and quality of life.
 Consumption of water is associated with a number of health benefits, including an increase in energy intake, obesity prevention, and improved cognitive function.
 Need to jazz up your water?
-Add some freshly squeezed
+Add some freshly squeezed lemon or lime.

 Addicted to energy and sports drinks?
 Try coconut water instead.
 It’s low in calories, contains less sodium (and sugar!), plus contains trace minerals such as potassium, iron and magnesium.